blake-armstrong/binding-tutorial-PLUMED/markdown/theory.md

 The in-depth underlying theory for obtaining standardised binding free energies is best explained in the original paper by Doudou <em>et al.</em> (1), however, we will go over it briefly here.

 Given a system containing some surface, interface or arbitrary binding site, a collective variable is defined as the orthogonal distance between the binding site and binding ligand.
 For simplicity, this distance will be taken as the z-component of the radial distance, and the surface the ligand will bind to is constructed in the xy-plane.
 Harmonic restraints are then placed in the x and y plane to tether the binding ligand to the x and y components of its bound configuration, restraining the ligand to a known volume which it is capable of exploring fully over the course of the simulation.
+See the following papers by our group for how exactly this has been done for systems of halite and calcite surfaces (2, 3).

 Once the simulation has converged within reason, the PMF as a function of the z-distance collective variable is constructed.

 <figure>
 <p align="center" >